 The roots (or rhizomes) of this Asian perennial have been used for centuries to provide the signature flavor in many foods of the region.
-Ginger (Zingiber officinale) is a tropical perennial with thick, fleshy roots (sometimes called rhizomes) with a grey-brown skin.
-It has almost bamboo-like stems growing three to four feet tall with narrow, glossy leaves.
+Ginger (Zingiber officinale) has almost bamboo-like stems growing three to four feet tall with narrow, glossy leaves.
 It produces yellow flowers with purple claws.
 After flowering, the stems die back to the ground.
 This familiar grocery store root has a buff to dark brown skin.

 The modern name for this root is a derivative of the Sanskrit word “singabera”, which means “shaped like a horn,” an apt description of the thick rhizomes.
 As the spice spread westward “singabera” became “zingiberi” to the Greeks and “zingiber” to the Romans.
 When this thick root reached the western edge of Europe, the English slurred the syllables to give us “ginger”.